RichardJeanBaptiste/Finance-Api/README.md

 ### Get random quote

    - Api call:
-   - financequotesapi.herokuapp.com/quotes/random/qr
+   - financequotesapi.herokuapp.com/quotes/all

 ### By Author Name

   - Access all the quotes we have by specific author
+  - Api call:
-  - financequotesapi.herokuapp.com/quotes/{author name} - author name can be replaced by book name
+  - financequotesapi.herokuapp.com/quotes/{author name} - author name can be replaced by book name (use only first and last name)
   - Get specific amount of quotes:
   - financequotesapi.herokuapp.com/quotes/{author name}/limit={limit} - author name can be replaced by book name

 ### Get random quote from author

   - Api call:
-  - financequotesapi.herokuapp.com/quotes/{author name}/rand - author name can be replaced by book name
+  - financequotesapi.herokuapp.com/quotes/{author name}/random - author name can be replaced by book name

+### Get random quote
+  - Api call:
+  - financequotesapi.herokuapp.com/quotes/all/random
+  - Get specific amount of random quotes
+  - financequotesapi.herokuapp.com/quotes/all/random/limit={limit}